EsriPS/arcgis-assistant-feedback/website/docs/common-workflows.md

 * Most of the information about copying stories also applies to collections and themes.

 ### What about copying classic story maps?
 Classic stories do not have a draft/published state to consider, and they don't have express maps.
 Otherwise, most of the information above about what's copied vs. referenced, and how web maps/scenes need to be handled, also applies to classic stories.

 ## Editing story data JSON

 **WARNING: Editing a story's JSON can break the story.
 Only do this if you know what you are doing.**

-* For ArcGIS StoryMaps stories, edits to the story JSON should be made to the `draft_xxxxxxxx.json` resource and then published using the builder.
+* For ArcGIS StoryMaps stories, edits to the story JSON should typically be made to the `draft_xxxxxxxx.json` resource and then published using the builder.
 * For stories created using one of the classic templates, changes are made directly to the item data JSON.

 ## Copy a Web Experience